aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Afterparty

-The afterparty starts right after the main event ends (about $finalsEnd$).
+The afterparty starts right after the main event ends (about $finalsEnd$) in Otaniemi at Otakaari 20, a walking distance from the finals venue.
+There will be a hot tub, sauna, beer pong, karaoke and other activities, so bring swimwear and a towel if you wish to bathe.
 The afterparty is open to all people who attended the event (players, organizers, and spectators).